State of Decay 2: Development and release

 State of Decay was being sold as an Xbox Play Anywhere title, as well as cross-play support between Windows 10 and Xbox players.

-The Collector's Edition, without State of Decay 2 game, was also released.
-The set includes an exclusive SteelBook case, latex zombie mask, a human brain SteelBook stand, an iron-on patch with the game's logo, and a thumb drive with 4GB capacity – in the shape of a severed human thumb.
+The Collector's Edition was also released.
+The set includes a SteelBook case, zombie mask, a human brain SteelBook stand, an iron-on patch with the game's logo, and thumb drive with 4GB capacity – in the shape of a severed human thumb.

 Downloadable content

 On September 12, 2018, the Daybreak downloadable content was released.
-This DLC pack added a new game mode in which the objective is to protect an objective whilst facing waves of increasingly difficult enemies.
+This DLC pack added a game mode in which the objective is to protect an objective whilst facing waves of increasingly difficult enemies.
 Rewards earned within the Daybreak game mode can be used within the standard game mode allowing access to exclusive gear and characters.
 On June 11, 2019, a new expansion pack for the game, Heartland, was released, featuring new missions, characters and new enemy types.
 The expansion is set in Trumbull Valley, the setting of the first game.

 On March 13, 2020, the Juggernaut Edition was released as both a standalone game and as a free update to people who already had the original game.
 This version primarily featured a graphical overhaul and different lighting schemes, along with a new map named Providence Ridge, a former logging town with much more pronounced elevation changes and twisty roads.

 On August 2, 2021, a new feature named Plague Territory was added.
 Along with new added features such as the ability to add a sidearm, Plague Territory now enables plague hearts to "claim" nearby buildings and bases in its vicinity.
 These areas have a higher population of plague zombies.
 Bases and outposts within plague territory cannot be claimed until the plague heart controlling the area is eradicated.

 On September 1, 2021, the Homecoming Update was released and features a host of quality of life improvements (including a higher ammo count for one inventory slot, a revamped gun HUD, and vehicles now keep their headlights on after exiting to illuminate dark areas) along with a new playable map Trumbull Valley, remastered from the original game.

 Reception

 State of Decay 2 received "mixed or average" reviews from critics, according to review aggregator website Metacritic.

 Alessandro Barbosa of GameSpot gave State of Decay 2 a 5/10, enjoying the satisfying combat but taking issue with the lack of depth in its survival systems and the amount of bugs; he felt that "State of Decay 2 sometimes feels like a far-too-real representation of the mundane reality that comes with surviving a zombie apocalypse."

 Dan Stapleton of IGN also disliked the game's bugs and lack of depth, particularly with the board-game-style management.
 However, he praised the combat, calling it "simple but satisfying", and the variety of zombies and the persistent fear of permanent death; he awarded it a 7.5/10.